 Though Grinder was tried and convicted only of murdering her neighbor, Mary Caruthers, she was widely believed to have also killed her maid, Jane Buchanan, and her brother-in-law, Samuel.
 Stories also linked her to the deaths of another brother-in-law, another neighbor, as well as other relatives, neighbors, and visitors to her home.
 How many of these are credible allegations and how many are mythmaking remains a mystery.
 Despite our fascination with serial killers, her case has yet to receive contemporary reexamination.

-Much less well-known is the case of Grinder’s contemporary and fellow serial murderer and poisoner, Lewis (or Louis) Lane, whose race and poverty relegated him and his victims to the shadows of mid-nineteenth century Pittsburgh and environs.
+Much less well-known and more mysterious is the case of Grinder’s contemporary and fellow serial poisoner, Louis Lane, whose race and poverty relegated him and his victims to the shadows of mid-nineteenth century Pittsburgh and environs.
 When his wife, Henrietta Butler, suddenly took ill in their basement apartment on Wylie Avenue in the Hill District in May 1868, neighbors who tried to aid her became suspicious of Lane for refusing their offers.
 When her body was discovered on the morning of May 9, these neighbors told police of their suspicions.
 When Lane was brought in for questioning, he was seen discarding a small vial subsequently determined to contain arsenic.

 His third marriage, in 1851, was to Ellen Bozier.
-They lived in Washington, Pennsylvania, and Pittsburgh.
-Soon after Ellen died in Pittsburgh in 1854, apparently without suspicion or investigation, Lewis married his fourth wife, named Lucas, and moved with her from Pittsburgh back to Washington County.
+They lived in Washington County, Pennsylvania, and Pittsburgh.
+Soon after Ellen died in Pittsburgh in 1854, apparently without suspicion or investigation, Louis married his fourth wife, named Lucas, and moved back to Washington County.
 She also died suddenly in 1857.
 This death provoked suspicion among his neighbors, though there is no evidence of a subsequent investigation.

 Lane also poisoned his fifth wife, Emma Lewis, whom he had married in 1859, before setting their Washington County home ablaze.
 However, she had figured out that he was trying to kill her and avoided the fatal effects of his efforts.
-She was able to testify against him, leading to his six-year prison sentence.
-His sixth marriage came in 1867 and his fifth and final murder followed soon after.
+She was able to testify against him, leading to his six-year prison sentence in February 1860.
+His sixth marriage came in 1867 and his fourth or fifth and final murder followed soon after.

 As much as possible, I have relied on official sources to tell these stories.
 Coroner and jail records available at the University of Pittsburgh’s Archives of Industrial Society have been particularly helpful.
 Court records available at the Allegheny County Courthouse, Criminal Division, and the Allegheny County Law Library, have also been used.
 Jail, court, and, especially, pardon records available at the Pennsylvania State Archives, Harrisburg, are likewise valuable.
 Birth, death, census, jail, and prison records available electronically, have also been used.
 Unfortunately, neglect, fire, and flood limit the availability of trial transcripts and police records.
 Where these records leave gaps, I have drawn on the newspaper record, including the Pittsburgh Daily Post, Pittsburgh Press, Pittsburgh Daily American, Pittsburgh Sun-Telegraph, Pittsburgh Commercial, the various iterations of what became the Pittsburgh Post-Gazette, and the Pittsburgh Courier.
 These newspapers are available on-line and at the Pennsylvania Room, Carnegie Library and the Hillman Library, University of Pittsburgh.